-Vehicle-to-grid (V2G) charging could change the way businesses think about electricity.
+Vehicle-to-grid (V2G) charging could change the way organisations think about electricity.

-As electric vehicles (EVs) become more common in the UK, electricity demand will inevitably rise.
+As EVs become more popular in the UK, electricity demand will inevitably rise.
 This’ll create new opportunities with commercial EV fleets.
 Ultimately, it could help turn what’s currently a cost centre – refuelling – into a potential revenue stream through optimisation of electricity use.

 It’s difficult to predict precisely how much extra demand for electricity EVs will create, but alongside wider electrification, it’ll be significant.

-In their Future Energy Scenarios from 2020, National Grid discusses one scenario where peak electricity demand could be around 62 gigawatts (GW) per day by 2030 and between 76-96GW by 2050.
+National Grid’s Future Energy Scenarios reports forecast possible energy outcomes on the way to 2050.
+Its 2020 report projected one scenario where peak daily electricity demand would rise to approximately 62 gigawatts (GW) by 2030 and 76-96GW by 2050.

-To put that in context, in 2019 peak electricity demand on a cold winter’s day in the UK was in the region of 59GW.
-So even by 2030, we could already be needing around 5% more electricity at peak times.
-And we could need more than 50% extra by 2050.
+To put that in context, in 2019, peak electricity demand on a cold winter’s day in the UK was in the region of 59GW.
+So, even by 2030, we could find ourselves needing approximately 5% more electricity at peak times.
+That requirement could be more like 50% extra by 2050.

 Increases in demand are likely to affect the price of electricity.
 That price volatility creates an opportunity for profit, through optimising bi-directional vehicle-to-grid (V2G) charging.

-Organisations with large EV fleets are going to want to charge them at the optimal time.
-That’ll be when the price of electricity is at its lowest, which is typically overnight.
+Organisations with large EV fleets are going to want to charge their vehicles when the price of electricity is at its lowest – typically overnight.

 If millions of EVs are charging at the same time, electricity will become more expensive.
-A sharp rise and sustained level of demand could even change the traditional pattern of daytime peak / night-time off-peak power pricing.
+A sharp rise followed by a sustained level of demand could even change the traditional pattern of daytime peak / night-time off-peak power pricing.

-EVs are effectively mobile batteries that can be charged and discharged.
-Any power in a fleet’s EVs can be sent back to the grid with a V2G charger.
+But by going beyond optimisation and enabling bidirectional charging, these customers could use their electric fleets to generate income.
+EVs are effectively mobile batteries that can charge and discharge.
+Organisations can send any power in their fleet’s EVs back to the Grid with a V2G charger.

 In one of National Grid’s Future Energy Scenarios, V2G charging could provide up to 38GW of flexible power from 5.5 million EVs.
-That extra electricity would cover all the extra peak power needed in their highest-demand scenario for 2050.
+That extra electricity would cover all the extra peak power the UK needs in the highest-demand scenario for 2050.

-Bidirectional charge points are available now, but not yet at sufficient scale or an appropriate price to be viable.
+Bidirectional charge points are available now, just not yet at a sufficient scale or an appropriate price to be viable.

-The time’s soon approaching when economies of scale will make bidirectional charging technology more affordable and more widely available.
-Businesses that own EV fleets will be in pole position to profit.
+However, the time will soon come when economies of scale make bidirectional charging technology more affordable and more widely available.
+Organisations with EV fleets will be in pole position to profit.

-We're helping businesses across the UK to move from ICEs to EVs.
-Our end-to-end service gives businesses a clear roadmap to cleaner fleets and lower emissions.
+We're helping organisations across the UK to move from internal combustion engine vehicles (ICEs) to EVs.
+Our end-to-end partnership service plots a clear roadmap to cleaner fleets, lower emissions, regulatory compliance and reduced costs.